AdriMil/OfficeAssistant/README.md

 # Office Assistant

-First project to gain skills in Python, git, project management and as well answer to my need.
+Earn some time by using this minimalist interface for your administrative topics.
+All operations are performed localy.
+You do not have to share your personals documents on internet anymore.

 Code is not perfectly optimized.
-Some refacto code session need to be performed.
-Minimalist user interface has been chosen.

-Langugage switching is available within the user interface.
+Language switching is available within the user interface.
 Available languages are French, English, Spanish and German.

 ## Tab1-PdfCreator
 <img src="Documentation/Conversion.png" alt="alt text" width="500">